oele-dev/affirmations/docs/PDR.md

 ## PLACEHOLDER CONTENT:

 - Sample audio player: Just a gray box with text "Sample audio will be embedded here"
-- Product name: Suggest 3 options or use "AffirmAudio" as placeholder
+- Product name: Suggest 3 options or use "VoiceMyGoals" as placeholder
 - Email counter: Start with "147 people" (I'll update manually)

 ## NICE TO HAVE (if time permits):